TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/UserAndUserInt/Index.rst

-   For the best result you should *always*, without exception, place your class files in an extension, define composer class loading for this extension and add this extension as a depedency of your project.
+   For the best result you should *always*, without exception, place your class files in an extension, define composer class loading for this extension and add this extension as a dependency of your project.
 Then, your classes will load without issues when you refer to them by their class name.

    The examples below will work though - except that the classes will fail to load unless